Custom EVM tracer

 Transaction traces include the complete status of the EVM at every point during the transaction execution, which can be a very large amount of data.
 Often, users are only interested in a small subset of that data.
 Javascript trace filters are available to isolate the useful information.

 Specifying the tracer option in one of the tracing methods (see list in reference) enables JavaScript-based tracing.
-In this mode, tracer is interpreted as a JavaScript expression that is expected to evaluate to an object which must expose the result and fault methods.
+In this mode, tracer is interpreted as a JavaScript expression that is expected to evaluate an object which must expose the result and fault methods.
 There exist 4 additional methods, namely: setup, step, enter, and exit. enter and exit must be present or omitted together.

 Setup